10 Signs That May Indicate Your Lungs Are Failing

 10. Loss of appetite

 Many people don’t see the relationship between these two things.
-However, when your lungs aren’t working properly, you lose the urge to eat and experience a loss of appetite.
+However, when your lungs aren’t working properly, you lose the urge to eat and experience loss of appetite.

 Tips for keeping your lungs healthy

-Being healthy isn’t just about recognizing changes in your body, but also on preventing certain conditions.
+Being healthy isn’t just about recognizing changes in your body, but also preventing certain conditions.
 In fact, this last part is very important.

 There are some things you can do to strengthen your lungs and prevent damage to your respiratory system.
-These undoubtedly impact your quality of life.

 Follow these five basic recommendations to protect your lungs: